 The Top Gear car review:Pagani Huayra

-For:Insane interior, active aero, sheer performance
+For:Insane interior, active aero, sheer depth and intensity of performance

 Against:It genuinely will frighten some people silly

 For a start, it’s pronounced ‘H-wire-ah’, it’s the successor to the almighty Pagani Zonda and it’s named after a South American wind god called Huayra Tata.
 A mid-engined hypercar with a better power-to-weight ratio than a Bugatti Veyron SS, the 1,350kg Huayra uses a 6.0-litre AMG-sourced 60-degree V12 with two turbos to produce 700-ish bhp and 728lb ft of torque.
 Translation?
 Zero to 62mph in less than 3.5 seconds and ‘over’ 230mph.
 There’s a seven-speed sequential driving the rear wheels only, and the ‘box is interesting in that it isn’t a dual-clutch: Horacio Pagani believed that the increase in weight (70kg extra) over a normal sequential wasn’t the kind of trade-off he wanted to make.

 Another interesting fact about the Huayra is the fact that it employs four aerodynamic airbrake-type flaps at the corners of the car to maximise downforce and minimise drag depending on yaw, throttle position, steering angle and braking force.
 It also has gullwing doors and a titanium exhaust.
 In fact, the Huayra is just one big conversation piece.